China stocks down as inflation data limits room for easing; Hong Kong shares up

 "Higher inflation in a weak economy is not a good thing, because it limits the room for monetary easing while increasing people's living costs," said Yang Hai, strategist at Kaiyuan Securities.

-The consumer inflation data nevertheless helped consumer stocks, which became the only sector that ended morning trade in positive territory.
+The consumer inflation data nevertheless helped consumer stocks .CSI300CS, which became the only sector that ended morning trade in positive territory.

-The banking sector fell 1 percent, as Ping An Bank kicked off lenders' earnings season with forecast-lagging results.
+The banking sector .CSI300BI fell 1 percent, as Ping An Bank (601318.SS) kicked off lenders' earnings season with forecast-lagging results.

 That stirred fear that bigger, less efficient state lenders would also release disappointing earnings.